HUD-Data-Lab/Data.Exchange.and.Interoperability/doc/adr/0002-api-rest-vs-etc.md

 - Good, because efficient data fetching, reduces over-fetching.
 - Good, because good for complex user interfaces (e.g. websites).
 - Bad, because learning curve for query language, potential performance overhead for simple queries.
-- Bad, because more complex to correctly enforce access permissions.
+- Bad, because more complex query features, it can be harder to correctly enforce access permissions.
-- Bad, because it can be harder to integrate with medical systems using FHIR.

-### FHIR/HL7
+### FHIR
 HL7 and FHIR are specific to healthcare data exchange and interoperability.
 FHIR is the newer, more modern standard.

+HL7 is not very human readable, but FHIR improves when used with JSON responses.

 See: https://www.hl7.org/fhir/http.html